 The most elaborate piece of watersport apparel out there is undeniably the wetsuit.
 A high-quality wetsuit is essential to invest in as not only will it keep you warm, but it can be performance-enhancing.
-Wetsuits made from ultra-stretchy neoprene provide you with a full range of movement and motion underwater.
-Ideally, you want a wetsuit to feel like a second skin, with no sagginess or excessive bunching dragging you down.
+Wetsuits made from ultra-stretchy neoprene provide you with a full range of movement and motion underwater, and should feel like a second skin, with no sagginess or excessive bunching dragging you down.

-However, if you’re dabbling in warm water, you may want to choose a spring suit as it provides less coverage on the arms and legs.
-Fortunately, many wetsuits brands are also becoming eco-friendly, as they’re using safe and sustainable practices to manufacture their products.
+However, if you’re dabbling in warm water, you may want to choose a spring suit as it provides less coverage on the arms and legs, and will be thinner.
+Fortunately, many wetsuit brands are also becoming eco-friendly, as they’re using safe and sustainable practices to manufacture their products.
 Considering a brand that’s getting behind this literal wave is something to note as we should support companies helping preserve the environments we love to explore.

 Does a wetsuit keep you dry?